onekin/FEACKER/README.md

 1. Open the transformation dialog and create a new transformation
 ![0](https://github.com/onekin/FEACKER/assets/31988855/d9bf8db9-b823-43a0-8312-3b937086b6d4)

 2. Add a javascript transformation and set FEACKER.js (select it from the UI menu) as the script file.
+Before doing that, you have to include the FEACKER.js and FeaturesInVariant.js files in your project root inside a folder named "script".
 ![1](https://github.com/onekin/FEACKER/assets/31988855/a785af91-53b5-4310-a0fd-18e117e1be19)
 ![3](https://github.com/onekin/FEACKER/assets/31988855/16d43ccb-655d-449e-bc49-8618e8750ea2)